Posted on June 22, 2023 by Camp Systems

 If they decide to work with you based on their vision of your solution, they will ask you about the terms you require to deliver your solution.
 There is no need for you to ask them if your solution or offer is acceptable.
 Instead, wait for them to request it from you.

-It is important to first build vision that allows your respected opponent to see your solution’s full power.
+It is important first to build a vision that allows your respected opponent to see your solution’s full power.
 Why?
 It helps your respected opponent make the emotional decision to work with you.

 Once this emotional decision is made, then the details of the offer can be presented and negotiated.

-When your respected opponent first makes an emotional decision for your solution, they will seek to apply logic to justify their decision.
+When your respected opponent first makes an emotional decision for your offering, they will seek to apply logic to justify their decision.

-It’s important to create vision with integrity, and not use leverage or manipulation.
+It’s important to create vision with integrity and not use leverage or manipulation because this will damage your reputation.
 Effective negotiators are ethical, moral, operate within the law, and control their emotions.

 Your reputation is a negotiator’s most valuable asset.
-Important decisions and agreements that last over time support this for you as well as your respected opponent.
+Important decisions and agreements that last over time support your reputation and the willingness of people to work with you.

 Updated from October 2020